Deep Brain Stimulation (DBS)

 Intractable pain.
 This pain can’t be eased by usual medical or surgical treatment.

 Dystonia.
 This is a movement disorder in which muscles contract involuntarily.

-Psychiatric conditions, such as obsessive-compulsive disorder, anxiety and depression.
+Mental health (psychiatric) conditions, such as obsessive-compulsive disorder, anxiety

-These are conditions that don’t respond to medicine or other treatments.
+and depression.
+When these conditions don’t respond to medicine or other treatments.

 Your healthcare provider may have other reasons to advise DBS.

 Not all people with these health problems are good candidates for DBS.
 Talk with a